 Shellfish allergy is an immunoglobulin E (IgE) antibody-mediated allergy.
 This means that when you ingest shellfish, your immune system overreacts by producing IgE antibodies which bind to mast cells.
 Once the shellfish protein allergen binds to the IgE antibody on the mast cell, the mast cell will release histamines that trigger allergy symptoms.

-- Urticaria (hives), an itchy rash of raised, red spots on the skin
+- Urticaria (hives), an itchy skin rash of raised red spots

 - Angioedema, or swelling under the skin